RoadieHQ/marketing-site/content/docs/scaffolder/self-hosted-scaffolder-actions/index.md

         listWorkspace: true
 ```

-The scaffolder template defined above would invoke the `add-additional-functionality-to-project-creation` action that is configured to run as a custom scaffolder action in your Roadie instance.
+The scaffolder template defined above would invoke the `hello-world` action that is configured to run as a custom scaffolder action in your Roadie instance.

 ## FAQ / Troubleshooting

 ### My custom action is not connecting to the Roadie instance

 The Roadie Agent library uses a Broker connection to communicate with Roadie.
-This means that to be able establish connection, you need to allow list the IP addresses where this connection would be initiated from.
+This means that to be able to establish connection, you need to allow list the IP addresses where this connection would be initiated from.
 You can achieve this by navigating to the settings page in `Administration` -> `Settings` -> `Broker` and adding the CIDR ranges for the host where your custom actions are running.

 ### My custom action is not found/not triggering